davda-si/davda-si/README.md

 # 👋 Hey there!
 I'm David!

 🎓 I'm a student at **42 Lisbon**, currently working on the last project of the common core.
-💡 I've explored many areas of programming inside 42, and I'm always eager to learn more, I also want to do the most specifications form the most areas possible.
+💡 I've explored many areas of programming inside 42, and I'm always eager to learn more, I also want to do the most specifications from the most areas possible.
 🎮 Passionate about **game development**, with some interest on **cybersecurity**, **software/app development**, and I want to learn more **languages**.

 ---